Rishthegreat/Notes/School/School MOC.md

 - 3 designs chosen to be manufactured using sterolithography (20 deg and 30 deg)
 	- less than 20 would cause oo much interference and losses in efficiency
 ![[Pasted image 20230726191841.png]]

+- Results
+	- Uneven blade spacing typically reduced thrust
+		- the 20 deg one experieneced 8.5% loss in thrust